 Grape Cane Gallmaker.
-The grape cane gallmaker is a beetle in the weevil family...
+The grape cane gallmaker is a beetle in the weevil family.
+You can find a fact sheet on GCG at https://ecommons.cornell.edu/bitstream/handle/1813/43098/grape-cane-gallmaker-FS-NYSIPM.pdf?sequence=1&isAllowed=y.
 The adult is quite small (3 mm long) and reddish brown in color (Fig. 5).
 Adults overwinter in debris on the ground and become active in Spring.
-Egg-laying occurs in May and June when shoots are between 25 to 50 cm in length (between 10-20 inches).
+Egg-laying occurs in May and June when shoots are between 25 to 50 cm in length.
 The female weevil hollows out a small cavity along the shoot just above a node and places a single egg.
 She fills the cavity with frass and then goes on to create additional cavities along the shoot (up to 14).
 Only the first has an egg, although other adults may join in such that you can find more than one gall with a larva per shoot.
 In response to the adult weevil feeding damage, the vine forms a gall (swelling) around each of the cavities (Fig 6).
 The egg hatches and the larvae feeds on grape tissue that forms around the cavity, emerging as an adult later in the summer.
 The galls typically do not kill the shoot, but can create areas of mechanical weakness that can lead to breakage (Fig 7).
 And if numerous enough, galls can truncate shoot growth.

 Grape cane gallmaker is considered a minor pest, generally not requiring control.
-However, there have been increasing reports of extensive galling on grapevines of several different cultivars in the Finger dormant season

-Lakes region, especially around Keuka Lake, but also Seneca Lake, to the extent that chemical control may be warranted.
+However, there have been increasing reports of extensive galling on grapevines of several different cultivars in the Finger Lakes region, especially around Keuka Lake, but also Seneca Lake, to the extent that chemical control may be warranted.
 Insecticides should target the adult stage during May and June.
 In severe situations, multiple applications, starting at 2-4 inch shoot growth, may be necessary to get things under control.
+There are a limited number of products labeled for grape cane gallmaker including Danitol, Baythroid, and Leverage.